Judge John J. Parker Distinguished Professor of Law

 - A.B.
 (Phi Beta Kappa), University of Pennsylvania

 Before entering teaching in 1994, Alfred L. ("Al") Brophy was a law clerk to Judge John Butzner of the United States Court of Appeals (Fourth Circuit), practiced law with Skadden, Arps, Slate, Meagher & Flom in New York, and was a Mellon Fellow in the Humanities at Harvard University.
 He joined the UNC faculty in 2008, from the University of Alabama.
-He has also taught at Boston College, the University of Hawaii, and Vanderbilt University.
-Brophy teaches in the fields of property, trusts and estates, and remedies.
-During the 2013-14 year, he will teach a seminar in southern legal history in the fall and property and trusts and estates in the spring.
+In 2016-17 he is teaching trusts and estates in the fall and property in the spring.

-Brophy is completing a book on antebellum jurisprudence, tentatively titled University, Court, and Slave, which will be published in 2014 by Oxford University Press.
-He is also co-editing with Leslie Harris, Susan Ashmore, Mark Auslander, and James T. Campbell, a volume on slavery and universities, and co-editing with Patrick Erben and Margo Lambert the writings of seventeenth century jurist Francis Daniel Pastorius, one of the first to protest slavery in the New World.
-Some of his other current research is on the intersection of property and equity, implied trust beneficiaries, monument and cemetery law, empirical investigation of the probate process and trustee behavior in the South before the Civil War, trust law regarding slavery, creditors' rights, and quasi-freedom in the pre-Civil War South, constitutional and legal thought in pre-Civil War oratory, property jurisprudence in North and South before the Civil War, reparations for the eugenics movement, and the idea of equality in early twentieth century black thought and its influence on the civil rights movement.
+Brophy is writing a book about the idea of equality in early twentieth century African American thought and its influence on the Civil Rights Movement, Reading the Great Constitutional Dream Book: The Black Origins of Brown.
+In addition, he is co-editing with Leslie Harris and James T. Campbell, a volume on slavery and universities forthcoming from the University of Georgia Press in fall 2017, co-editing with Mark E. Brandon the Cambridge Companion to the Declaration of Independence forthcoming in late 2017, and co-editing with Patrick Erben and Margo Lambert the writings of seventeenth century jurist Francis Daniel Pastorius, one of the first to protest slavery in the New World.
+The expansive volume of Pastorius' writings will appear from Penn State Press in 2017.
+Some of his other current research is on the trials and legislative response to the Nat Turner rebellion, implied trust beneficiaries, monument and cemetery law, law school rankings,empirical investigation of the probate process and trustee behavior in the South before the Civil War, trust law regarding slavery, creditors' rights, and quasi-freedom in the pre-Civil War South, the evolution of trust law in response to the nineteenth century's market revolution,constitutional and legal thought in pre-Civil War oratory, especially in colleges, the eugenics movement, "applied" legal history, and pedagogy.

 Brophy received his A.B. from the University of Pennsylvania (summa cum laude), a J.D. from Columbia University, where he served as an editor of the Columbia Law Review, and a Ph.D. from Harvard University.

+Mr. Brophy has been a member of the North Carolina General Statutes Commission's Trust Drafting Committee since 2008.
 When he is not teaching, doing pro bono work, or writing, Brophy enjoys a number of hobbies, including reading the advance sheets of F.3d and coding pre-Civil War judicial opinions and wills for analysis.
+He also enjoys photographing courthouses and other historic sites.
+His photographs have appeared as cover art and illustrations in books published by Oxford, Simon and Schuster, and Wiley.
 Some of his recent publications are available at the social science research network.
 Here's another picture of Alfred Brophy (in high resolution).
 Some of Brophy's occasional, lighter commentary is available at the faculty lounge blog.

 Show All Publications